-In North America over 750 species of butterflies; Georgia boasts 160.
-Almost any yard in GA can lure over 30 different species a year.
-Butterflies are great pollinators and will help all plants in your garden.
-You can lure butterflies to your garden if you provide Host plants for egg laying and larval stage, nectar plants for adult stage, water/moisture source and protection.
+In North America there are over 750 species of butterflies; Georgia boasts 160.
+Almost any yard in Georgia can lure over 30 different species a year.
+Butterflies are great pollinators and will help every plant in your garden.
+You can lure butterflies to your garden if you provide host plants for the egg laying and larval stage, nectar plants for the adult stage, a water/moisture source, and protection.

 – Butterflies don’t tend to their offspring

 – Egg stage is particularly vulnerable.
 Female deposits eggs in large numbers on or near a suitable host plant.
 Eggs are many shapes and colors according to the species of butterfly.
 After 4-10 days the eggs hatch (except in late summer or fall when then they may overwinter until bud break the following spring)

 – After hatching a tiny caterpillar emerges and starts eating voraciously on its host plant (some species eat their egg shell first)